Chechen Republic of Ichkeria: Interwar period (1996–1999)

 The war ravages and lack of economic opportunities left numbers of armed former guerrillas with no occupation.
 Machine guns and grenades were sold openly and legally in Grozny's central bazaar.
 The years of independence had some political violence as well.
 On 10 December 1998, Mansur Tagirov, Chechnya's top prosecutor, disappeared while returning to Grozny.
 On 21 June, the Chechen security chief and a guerrilla commander fatally shot each other in an argument.
 The internal violence in Chechnya peaked on 16 July 1998, when fighting broke out between Maskhadov's National Guard force led by Sulim Yamadayev (who joined pro-Moscow forces in the second war) and militants in the town of Gudermes; over 50 people were reported killed and the state of emergency was declared in Chechnya.

 Maskhadov proved unable to guarantee the security of the oil pipeline running across Chechnya from the Caspian Sea, and illegal oil tapping and acts of sabotage deprived his regime of crucial revenues and agitated his allies in Moscow.
 In 1998 and 1999, Maskhadov survived several assassination attempts, which he blamed on foreign intelligence services.
-Russian sources maintain that the attacks were likely to originate from within Chechnya, despite the Kremlin's difficult negotiations with Maskhadov and difference of opinion regarding the Chechen conflict.
+According to BBC, the attacks were likely to originate from within Chechnya.

 In December 1998, the Supreme Islamic court of Chechnya suspended the Chechen Parliament, asserting that it did not conform to the standards of sharia.
 After Vakha Arsanov, the Chechen Vice-president, defected to the opposition, Maskhadov abolished his post, leading to a power struggle.
 In February 1999 President Maskhadov removed legislative powers from the parliament and convened an Islamic State Council.
 At the same time several prominent former warlords established the Mehk-Shura, a rival Islamic government.
 The Shura advocated the creation of an Islamic confederation in the North Caucasus, including the Chechen, Dagestani and Ingush peoples.